riz-l/one-ed-dashboard/README.md

 As well as importing the elements file also import the css file `import "./name.styles.css";`

+Note: the values in the CSS file don't have an effect unless they are marked as "!important" which overwrites the default values for the modal.

 ### Step 4

-In the return{} section of the component start with the content teh closed modal should show (usually a button) and then place the content to be shown in the open modal inside the <ReactModal> content</ReactModal>
+In the return{} section of the component start with the content the closed modal should show (usually a button) and then place the content to be shown in the open modal inside the <ReactModal> content</ReactModal>

 The <ReactModal> usually contains the following props:
 <ReactModal